osfairye/osfairye.github.io/_posts/2021-09-20-orchardcraft.markdown

 categories: blog
 ---

-What do I want out of my practice)?
+What do I want out of my practice?

 I think it’s easiest to answer with an example.